ibm-cloud-docs/databases-for-redis/best-practices.md

 You should choose an eviction policy that works for your application.
 By default, deployments are configured with a noeviction policy.
 Use eviction policies like `allkeys-lru`, `volatile-lru`, `allkeys-random`, `volatile-random`, `volatile-ttl`.
 See [memory policy](/docs/databases-for-redis?topic=databases-for-redis-redis-cache#redis-cache-maxmemory) for mode details.

 f.
 Set maxmemory values
 You can adjust the `maxmemory` value.
-However, set a reasonable limit, otherwise, your data can take all the available memory and your deployment can run out of resources.
+However, set a reasonable limit, otherwise, your data can consume all the available memory and your deployment can run out of resources.
 By default, we set it as 80% of data node’s available memory.

 ## Best practices for high-availability
 {: #high-availability}

-Retry/Reconnect logic
+Retry and reconnect logic
 Systems are prone to disruptions.
 You are highly encouraged to implement retry and reconnect logic into your application architecture to avoid disruptions.
 Use IOREDIS, NODEREDIS or any other package of your choice to ensure continuity of your application.

-We have written a blog that you can refer to [Error detection and handling with Redis](https://developer.ibm.com/articles/error-detection-and-handling-with-redis/).
+Refer to [Error detection and handling with Redis blog post](https://developer.ibm.com/articles/error-detection-and-handling-with-redis/) for more details.

 ## Best practices for monitoring
 {: #monitoring}